- Assessor / Recorder

 Assessor / Recorder

-Welcome to the Alpine County Assessor / Recorder's webpage.
+Welcome to the Alpine County Assessor and Recorder's webpage.

-The Assessor's Office is responsible for administering the county property tax assessment program.
+The Assessor's Office is responsible for administering the county property tax assessments, which is governed by the rules and laws set by the California Constitution and the legislation of the State of California.
 Revenues from property tax assessments benefit the public by funding public schools and services provided by the County, and special districts.

-The Recorder has the responsibility of recording and safeguarding public records of real estate transactions and actions as mandated by law.
+The Recorder has the responsibility of recording and to safeguard public records of real estate transactions and actions, as mandated by law.
 The Recorder maintains the recorded documents while making them available for public access.

 Our US Postal Service mailing address is P.O.
 Box 155 Markleeville, CA 96120